kvasdopil/food/README.md

 - Feed route `/feed` displays a scrollable grid/list of recipes with pagination (20 per page), infinite scroll, and favorite functionality.
 Responsive grid layout: single column on mobile, up to 4 columns on desktop (1 column mobile, 2 columns sm, 3 columns lg, 4 columns xl).
 - **Shuffled feed order**: Recipes in the feed are shuffled deterministically based on the current date.
 The same date produces the same shuffle order, ensuring a stable sequence throughout the day.
 The shuffle order changes daily, providing variety while maintaining consistency during browsing sessions.
 - **Search functionality**: Search bar in feed layout allows searching recipes by name or tags.
 Search query is debounced (300ms) and persists in URL as `q=` parameter.
 Can be combined with tag filters (e.g., `/feed?tags=vegetarian&q=pasta`).
 Search state is managed in the persistent feed layout to prevent remounting during navigation.
 - Tag filtering: Users can click tags on recipe cards to toggle filters.
-Active filters are displayed at the top of the feed with remove buttons.
+Active tags are displayed inline within the search bar, between the search icon and input field, with individual remove buttons on each tag.
+The clear button (X) removes both the search query and all active tags.
 Filters persist in the URL using `+` separator (e.g., `/feed?tags=vegetarian+italian`).
 Tag filtering works on both desktop and mobile views.
-- Feed layout `src/app/feed/layout.tsx` contains the search bar and tags filter panel in a persistent layout that doesn't remount during navigation, ensuring search state is preserved.
+- Feed layout `src/app/feed/layout.tsx` contains the search bar (with integrated tag display) in a persistent layout that doesn't remount during navigation, ensuring search state is preserved.
 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
 - Layout `src/app/recipes/layout.tsx` manages recipe rendering and includes a back-to-feed link in the top-left corner (links to `/feed` with `cursor: pointer`).
 Recipes render normally on all screen sizes (no mobile carousel).
 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.